nicnosis/iu-courses/fa19/j363/assignments/hw2.md

 #### Navigation
 You will want to change the navigation.
 I recommend [this guide](https://www.w3schools.com/css/css_navbar.asp) from W3Schools for ideas.

+You only need to have two functional pages: `index.html` and `about.html`

+#### about.html
+You must complete create another page, `about.html`.
+Both HTML pages should reference the same CSS stylesheet _(they should have the same visual look and feel)_.

+Most restaurants have a story behind their origin.
+On `about.html`, create a short narrative about the origin of _Pizza Bruh_, and include `one or more image(s)`... images might be of the fictional owner(s), location, venue, process, etc.

 #### Images
+You will want to create a [hero image](https://www.w3schools.com/howto/howto_css_hero_image.asp) for your site.
+This is a large, captivating photo that the user first sees when they enter the page.

+You should go to [Unsplash](https://unsplash.com/) or [Pexels](https://www.pexels.com/) for high-quality, reusable images.

-By default, the images are too large.
+By default, the product images are too large.
 I recommend using CSS to fix this.

 You will want to:
 1. Assign a class to the `<img>` elements in `index.html`